Project Americana Quilt

 Sew pairs of red and tan half square triangles together along the diagonal cut line.
 Make ten sets.
 Press the seam to the darker fabric.
 Trim the sets to 3 1/2” squares.

-Lay the pieced squares on a flat surface as shown below in the illustration.
-Place three half square tan triangles on the top of three of the rows as shown below with the arrows.
-Sew the star
+Lay the pieced squares on a flat surface.
+Place three half square tan triangles on the top of three of the rows as shown.

 The finished block should be 12" square.